aspax/aspax.github.io/index.md

 - [interiordelight.ro](http://www.interiordelight.ro);
 - The insurance sales application for [vector24.ro](http://www.vector24.ro);
 - [aspax.github.io](http://aspax.github.io) (this very website, of course).
+- probably a lot more I don't know about, since ASPAX made 15k downloads in March 2015, according to NPM stats.

 If you think your project should be listed here, don't hesitate to [let me know](http://github.com/icflorescu) about it.